-This course, provided by the SCOPE Institute for Sleep Apnea & Craniofacial Pain Education, is your chance to pick the brain of Dr. Ken Berley, DDS, JD, practicing sleep apnea dentist and attorney, who offers an invaluable legal perspective to every dental practice involved in dental sleep medicine and sleep apnea treatment.
+This course is your chance to gain invaluable knowledge from Dr. Ken Berley, DDS, JD, practicing sleep apnea dentist and attorney, who offers a unique legal perspective to dental practices involved in dental sleep medicine and obstructive sleep apnea treatment.

-Dr. Berley will set the record straight on the dental sleep gray areas including:
+Dr. Berley will set the record straight on various dental sleep medicine gray areas including:

 - Addressing Recent Dental Sleep Medicine Protocols and Confusions

 - Proper Forms – Including Informed Consent, & Release of Liability and Assumption of Risk